 □ Tramadol combines some morphine-like effect with a 'pain modifying' effect.
 As with dihydrocodeine, up to one third of patients may get side effects (see above) and again these often diminish after a few doses.
 Tramadol is usually prescribed as a rescue pain killer following major operations.
 It is occasionally prescribed as a regular pain killer (particularly in patients who cannot take anti-inflammatories).

 The usual dose is 50-100mg taken up to four times a day.
 Occasionally 200mg slow release tablets are prescribed to be taken twice a day.

-You should not drive or operate machinery or make important decisions while taking the drug as the drug may affect the way you think or make you feel sleepy.
+You should not drive or operate machinery or make important decisions if the drug affects the way you think or makes you feel sleepy.